Retribution Paladin DPS Spec, Builds, and Talents — Dragonflight 10.2

 Crusade, as they are too fundamental to cooldowns or resource generation to pass up.

-Avenging Wrath: Might is the default choice for its node over
+Avenging Wrath: Might is the default choice over

 Avenging Wrath every minute instead of once every 2 minutes keeps its consistency high while